 Compare this with a child who needs her parents present to fall asleep.
 She may be held and rocked until she falls asleep.
 She may need his back rubbed or to nurse to fall asleep.
 She may even fall asleep with a pacifier in her mouth which falls out during the night.
 In Jimmy’s example, his parents rock him to sleep.

 This child has not yet learned to fall asleep by himself.
 Thus, every time he has a normal awakening, he will call out to her parents and need them present to fall back to sleep.
 If your child falls asleep under a set of circumstances that are not present during the night (being held, having his back rubbed, nursing, even having a pacifier in her mouth) he or she will need the same set of circumstances multiple times during the night.
 So if he falls asleep in your arms, you are likely going to have to get up multiple times during the night.
 Dr. Ferber used a great analogy in his classic book (affiliate link).
 Most of us fall asleep with a pillow and blanket.
-If we woke up and our pillow and blanket were missing when we woke up at night, we would get up and go looking for them.
+If we woke up and our pillow and blanket were missing, we would get up and go looking for them.
 We would likely worry about were they had gone.